History of Kaohsiung: Recent settlement and development

-Dutch colonial period (1624–1661)
+Dutch rule (1624–1661)

 Taiwan became a Dutch colony in 1624, after the Dutch East Indies Company was ejected from Penghu by Ming forces.
 At the time, Takau was already one of the most important fishing ports in southern Taiwan.
 The Dutch named Takau Tankoya, and the harbor Tancoia.
 In 1726, the Dutch missionary François Valentijn (華倫泰因/潘連單) named Takau Mountain "Apen Berg" (猿山), a name which would find its way onto European navigational charts well into the 18th century.
 During this time, Taiwan was divided into five administrative districts, with Takau belonging to the southernmost district.
 In 1630, the first large scale immigration of Han Chinese to Taiwan began due to famine in Fujian, with merchants and traders from China seeking to purchase hunting licenses from the Dutch or hide out in aboriginal villages to escape authorities in China.